motoha/clean_arch_bloc_simple/README.md

 A new Flutter project.

-Free Github Flutter Starter Clean Architechture BLOC Starter https://github.com/motoha/clean_arch_bloc_simple
+Example Github Flutter Starter Clean Architechture BLOC Starter https://github.com/motoha/clean_arch_bloc_simple

 You don't have to follow clean architecture on every Flutter project.
 Whether to use clean architecture depends on several factors: